elastic/universal-profiling-documentation/README.md

   the `elastic` user)
 - a Linux machine with a terminal to run commands

-With the above points sorted out, you are ready to get started!
+With these sorted out, you are ready to get started!

-The following diagram summarize the steps we are going to detail below.
+The following diagram summarizes the steps we are going to describe below.

 ![user-diagram](./img/user-diagram.png)